wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Criminal Justice Information Services (CJIS) Security Policy compliance for any US state or local agency that wants to access the FBI’s CJIS database.

-As of May 25, 2018, a European privacy law — GDPR (General Data Protection Regulation — imposes new rules on companies, government agencies, non-profits, and other organizations that offer goods and services to people in the European Union (EU), or that collect and analyze data tied to EU residents.
+As of May 25, 2018, European privacy law GDPR (General Data Protection Regulation) imposes new rules on companies, government agencies, non-profits, and other organizations that offer goods and services to people in the European Union (EU), or that collect and analyze data tied to EU residents.
 But the GDPR applies no matter where you are located.

-UK Government G-Cloud.
-The UK Government G-Cloud is a cloud computing certification for services used by government entities in the United Kingdom.
+UK Government G-Cloud is a cloud computing certification for services used by government entities in the United Kingdom.

 HIPAA (Health Insurance Portability and Accountability Act) is a US federal law that regulates patient Protected Health Information (PHI).
 A Business Associate Agreement (BAA) stipulates adherence to security and privacy provisions in HIPAA and the Health Information Technology for Economic and Clinical Health Act (HITECH) Act.
+HIPAA security rules prevent medical organizations (including health insurance companies, hospitals, and doctors’ offices) from sharing patient healthcare information without consent.

-Service Organization Controls (SOC) 1, 2, and 3 report is a framework by independent third-party auditors covering controls for data security, availability, processing integrity, and confidentiality as applicable to in-scope trust principles for each service.
+Service Organization Controls (SOC) 1, 2, and 3 report is a framework by independent third-party <strong>auditors</strong> covering controls for data security, availability, processing integrity, and confidentiality as applicable to in-scope trust principles for each service.

    * The Federal Privacy Act of 1974 ensures that only authorized persons should have access to personal information and that personal records should be up to date and accurate.

    * The Federal Intelligence Surveillance Act (FISA) of 1978 affects law enforcement and intelligence agencies and gives procedures for the physical and electronic surveillance and collection of “foreign intelligence information” between “foreign powers” and “agents of foreign powers.”

    * 1986 Computer Fraud and Abuse Act (CFAA) affects any entities that may engage in hacking of “protected computers” as defined in the Act.
-It requires the creation of computer security plans and the appropriate training of system users or owners where the systems house sensitive information. was the first law written to require a formal computer security plan.
+It was the first law written to require a formal computer security plan.
+It also requires appropriate training of system users or owners where the systems house sensitive information.

    * 1986 Electronic Communications Privacy Act (ECPA) extended government restrictions on wiretaps from telephone calls to include transmissions of electronic data by computer.

    * 1991 United States Federal Sentencing Guidelines of affects individuals and organizations convicted of felonies and serious (Class A) misdemeanors.
-It provides guidelines to prevent sentencing disparities that exist across the United States.
+It provides guidelines to prevent sentencing disparities that existed across the United States.

    * 1996 US Economic Espionage Act provides a framework to deal with espionage attacks on corporations.
 According to the Act, all the assets of the organization, whether substantial or not, require protection.
 The Economic Espionage Act of 1996 affects companies that have trade secrets and any individuals who plan to use encryption technology for criminal activities.

    * 1994 Communications Assistance for Law Enforcement Act (CALEA) requires telecommunications carriers and manufacturers of telecommunications equipment to modify and design their equipment, facilities, and services to ensure that they have built-in surveillance capabilities.

    * 1999 GLBA (Gramm-Leach-Bliley Act) affects all financial institutions, including banks, loan companies, insurance companies, investment companies, and credit card providers.

    * The Personal Information Protection and Electronic Documents Act (PIPEDA) affects private sector organizations that collect, use, and disclose personal information in the course of commercial business in Canada.

    * The Federal Information Security Management Act (FISMA) of 2002 affects every federal agency.
 It requires the federal agencies to develop, document, and implement an agency-wide information security program.
+It requires the federal agencies to develop, document, and implement an agency-wide information security program.

    * Basel II affects financial institutions and addresses minimum capital requirements, supervisory review, and market discipline.

-   * The HIPAA (Health Insurance Portability and Accountability Act) security rule prevents medical organizations (including health insurance companies, hospitals, and doctors’ offices) from sharing patient healthcare information without consent.
    * The Sarbanes-Oxley (SOX) Act provides guidelines on accurately reporting corporate financial data to shareholders.
-   * The General Data Protection Regulation (GDPR) states that the data gathered for private individuals should be used only for the purpose for which it is collected.
-   * The European Union Principles on Privacy state that the data gathered for private individuals should be used only for the purpose for which it is collected.
-   * The United States Federal Sentencing Guidelines of 1991 affects individuals and organizations convicted of felonies and serious (Class A) misdemeanors.
-It provides guidelines to prevent sentencing disparities that exist across the United States.
-   * The Communications Assistance for Law Enforcement Act (CALEA) of 1994 requires telecommunications carriers and manufacturers of telecommunications equipment to modify and design their equipment, facilities, and services to ensure that they have built-in surveillance capabilities.
-   * The Personal Information Protection and Electronic Documents Act (PIPEDA) affects private sector organizations that collect, use, and disclose personal information in the course of commercial business in Canada.

-   * The Federal Information Security Management Act (FISMA) of 2002 affects every federal agency.
-It requires the federal agencies to develop, document, and implement an agency-wide information security program.

    * The Payment Card Industry Data Security Standard (PCI DSS) affects any organizations that handle cardholder information for the major credit card companies.

    * COPPA - online collection and use of data for minors under 13

-   * FERPA (Family Educational Rights and Privacy Act) requires educational institutions to protect the privacy of student records
+   * FERPA (Family Educational Rights and Privacy Act) requires educational institutions to protect the privacy of student records.
    <br /><br />

 ## Reporting